- When are applications for the assistantships due?

 Can I apply for a HESA graduate assistantship without applying for the HESA graduate program?

-No, students must apply for the HESA program.
-Currently, the Graduate Assistantships are only available to students in the Higher Education and Student Affairs Administration program.
+No, students must apply for the HESA program to be considered for a Graduate Assistantship.
+Currently, Graduate Assistantships are only available to students pursuing the HESA program.

 Are there HESA assistantships available in addition to the ones listed online?

 Generally, the list accurately reflects the available assistantships for the upcoming admissions cycle.
-Occasionally, however, new assistantships are created and the list will be updated accordingly.
+Occasionally, new assistantships are created and the list will be updated accordingly.
 If you are invited for an on-campus interview, you will also be notified of updated assistantships that might be a good fit for you, based on your interests and experiences.
+Please review the Currently Available Assistantships page for the most up-to-date information.

 Are there other assistantships available on campus?

-The HESA assistantships are offered in close partnership with the HESA graduate program.
-If you are interested in an assistantship and are enrolled in another program or do not plan on applying for the HESA program, please contact the Graduate College for other options.
+Assistantships through UVM's Division of Student Affairs are offered in partnership with the HESA graduate program.
+If you are pursuing another graduate program and interested in other assistantships and fellowships, please contact the Graduate College for other options.

 How do I select a HESA assistantship?